SmithsonianWorkshops/advanced-hydra-workshops/scripting/scripting_slides.md

 ---

+> The indentation is optional, and you can write this in a more compact way, using `;`.

+&nbsp;

 ### `bash` example (II)

-> The indentation is optional, and you can write this in a more compact way, using `;`.
 ```
 let num=$1
 if [ $num -gt 5 ]; then